uselesstechjunks/leetcode/docs/source/applied/practical/data.rst

 	- Example: Google Discover might track whether users return to read a recommended article later, treating it as a positive implicit signal.
 #.
 [Related] How to address delayed feedback singals - paper

-4. Design for Future: Explore-Exploit Approaches
+4. Design for the Future: Explore-Exploit Approaches
 -----------------------------------------------------------------------
 Balancing learning from existing data with discovering new patterns